EJJI THE CONGENITAL SYBARITE

 Ejji was one of the privileged few who were on Katchal Islands, (check an atlas to find it out!), at midnight on 31st.
 December 1999 to witness "THE MILLINIUM SUNRISE".
 Ejji has a private library with rare books, films and music of every genre.

 Ejji married Shyamala in 1975 at a non-religious function at a total expense of Rs60-00!
 He is an ardent advocate of such unostentatious weddings.
-Needless to say Ejji has no religion, is an atheist and an agnostic.
+Needless to say Ejji has no religion, is an atheist.
 They have two daughters Rasika (born 1976) and Sarika (born 1978), who call their parents by first name.
 They were brought up as atheists and are so even now.
 Shyamala beleives and practices universal religion, though born a Hindu.

 Ejji has made a Living Will that he should not be resuscitated or be put on artificial respirators in case of terminal illness.
 Ejji has donated all parts of his body that can be transplanted to deserving persons on his death, and the remaining parts of the body will be used for dissection and study in the nearest Medical College.
 Since harvesting of organs could be legally done only from brain dead persons, Ejji fought this case in various courts of law for 7 years before the judgment was given in his favor, making him the first Indian to have bequeathed his body for transplantation of organs even when alive.
 Details of case and articles on body donation can be found in page titled "Ejji's Clippings & Cuttings" in this site.
 Ejji has already written his obituary notice that will be published in newspapers on his death.